rossant/galry/docs/manual.md

     RGB(A) components) and can be accessed in the fragment shader in order to display it.

+  * **indices**: an *index* variables holds a buffer of integer values which target vertices in all attributes.
+The number of rendered points is then the length of the index buffer rather than the length of the vertex buffer.

   * **compounds**: a particular type of variable that has no counterpart in the shaders.
-A *compound variable* allows to automatically change several template variables according to a high-level value.
+A *compound variable* allows to automatically change several visual variables according to a high-level value.
 They exist only for convenience for the user.
-For example, in the TextTemplate, where characters are individually positioned on the screen, the text variable is a compound variable that affects the texture of the characters (i.e. the points), their particular position, etc.
+For example, in the TextVisual, where characters are individually positioned on the screen, the text variable is a compound variable that affects the texture of the characters (i.e. the points), their particular position, etc.

-##### Predefined templates
+##### Predefined visuals

-Galry comes with a set of predefined templates for convenient use.
-More templates may be added as the development of the package goes along.
+Galry comes with a set of predefined visuals for convenient use.
+More visuals may be added as the development of the package goes along.
-Currently, available templates are:
+Currently, available visuals are:

-  * `PlotTemplate`: generic template for basic or advanced plotting.
+  * `PlotVisual`: generic visual for basic or advanced plotting.
 Any GL primitive is possible:
       * `Lines`: independent line segments,
       * `LineStrip`: continuous signal as successive line segments,